2 MATERIAL ACCOUNTING POLICIES

 The Company classifies its financial assets in the following measurement categories:

-(either through other comprehensive income, or through profit or loss)
+• Those to be measured subsequently at fair value (either through other comprehensive income, or through profit or loss)

-• Those measured at amortized cost
+• Those measured at amortised cost

 The classification depends on entity's business model for managing the financial assets and the contractual terms of the cash flow.